thedges/PDF-Form-Parser/README.md

 THIS SOFTWARE IS COVERED BY [THIS DISCLAIMER](https://raw.githubusercontent.com/thedges/Disclaimer/master/disclaimer.txt).

-This package includes an Apex class that can be utilized at Flow Action to send a content document to a PDF form parser and get back results in JSON format.
+This package includes an Apex class that can be utilized as a Flow Action to send a content document to a PDF form parser and get back results in JSON format.

 # Installation Instructions